How to Install the Free SharePoint Project Management Template

 1. Free BrightWork Project Template WSP

-Some of you may not have seen a WSP file before.
 A WSP is a SharePoint Solution Package, and it is simply the way a SharePoint file is packaged and shipped.
-Just as you have .doc for Word documents and .ppt for PowerPoint decks… we have .wsp for SharePoint.
+Just as you have .doc for Word documents and .ppt for PowerPoint decks, we have .wsp for SharePoint.

 2. Free Template Install Guide

-The installation guide is a step-by-step walkthrough (with screenshots) of how to add the template to your solution gallery and then create a project site using the free template.
-You only have to add the template once to the solution gallery and then use it over and over again.
+The installation guide is a step-by-step walkthrough (with screenshots) of how to add the template to your solution gallery before creating a project site using the free template.
+You only need to add the template once to the solution gallery, and then use it over and over again.

 What Kind of Project Management Functionality do you get?